Button clicks that feel satisfying

 That last point came from our internal discussion.
 As I noted:

-I should also mention that technically speaking, when you go into “Saved” state, we need to watch if anything else has changed so that the green “Save” button comes back to save your little changes again - i.e. it cannot just stay in gray “Saved” state if you subsequently make changes.
+I should also mention that technically speaking, when you go into “Saved” state, we need to watch if anything else has changed so that the green “Save” button comes back to save your little changes again - i.e. it can’t just stay in gray “Saved” state if you then make changes.

 The button needs to wake back up.